geoserver/geoserver/doc/en/user/source/data/cascaded/wmts.rst

   *Left image shows a original wmts layer at its defined zoom level 4 which scale denominator is about 4M* *Right image shows a cascaded wmts layer as wms layer with at different scale denominator (the closest to its homologous cascaded layer) which is about 5M*

-It should be taken into account this kind of performace if requesting or republishing in different scale denominators.